cloudfoundry/log-cache-cli/README.md

    -start-time       Start of query range in UNIX nanoseconds.
    -end-time         End of query range in UNIX nanoseconds.
    -envelope-type    Envelope type filter.
 Available filters: 'log', 'counter', 'gauge', 'timer', and 'event'.
-   -limit            Limit the number of envelopes to return.
-Defaults to 100.
-Max value is 1000.
 ```

 [log-cache]: https://code.cloudfoundry.org/log-cache-release